askhavok/pokemon-ascii-main/README.txt

 Restrictions/Errors:
 - After catching a pokemon, the program will also say you won the battle.
-- If you run out of PP during a trainer battle, you can't do anything, and the game will not progress.
+- If you run out of PP during a trainer battle, you can't do anything, then the game will not progress.
 Unless you have an elixir to accomodate the PP.

 -------------------------------------------------------------------------------